conservancy/npo-ledger-cli/npo-ledger-cli-tutorial.md

 Asset accounts represent anything that's owned.
 Typically, these are primarily your cash accounts, or anything that's completely liquid.

-Many accounting tutorial materials will note that Loans, accounts receivable and other receivables are assets as well.
+Many accounting tutorial materials will note that loans, accounts receivable and other receivables are assets as well.
 Most accountants will say that they are, but with regard to accounts called "Assets", this system uses the account hierarchy `Assets:` only for tangible, liquid,